malteschoen/foamextendv4/README.md

 # i just wanna try solid mechanics
 * splendid!
 * before you go ahead, you'll need to compile wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE
-  * go to applications/solvers/incompressible/wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE
+  * go to 'applications/solvers/incompressible/wDissipationTempConcentrationResidenceBlockageSinkTauSimpleFoamV4FE'
-  * run wmake
+  * run 'wmake'
 * also, you will need to compile immersedTauFastenerElasticSolidFoam
-  * go to /applications/solvers/solidMechanics/immersedTauFastenerElasticSolidFoam
+  * go to '/applications/solvers/solidMechanics/immersedTauFastenerElasticSolidFoam'
-  * run wmake
+  * run 'wmake'
 * then head for the tutorialSolidMechanics folder
 * having arrived there, follow the local readMe instructions